 It must be noted that autism is not contagious.
 Playing with an autistic child will not cause similar signs in another child.
 Also, there is no relationship between autism and vaccination.

-In some cases, the child with autism may have other issues like mental retardation, convulsions, hyperactivity.
+In some cases, the child with autism may have other issues like mental retardation, convulsions, or hyperactivity.
 However, some individuals with ASD have higher intelligence and are extremely skilled at painting, math, art, etc. In each case of autism, early detection and intervention are crucial.
 Early therapy can help the child communicate better.
-It can also help the parents understand their children and reach out to them.
+It can also help parents understand their children and reach out to them.

 What should I do if my child has delayed milestones?

 Talk to your child specialist about your concerns.
 While it is normal for every child to achieve milestones at their own pace, you must always be on the lookout for red flags.
 If the child does not smile, coo, speak, react to your affections by hugging back, or have eye contact, you must consult your doctor.

 You must specifically monitor your child's growth and development if...

 - You were on medications like thalidomide, valproic acid, or antipsychotic medicines during your pregnancy.